Insomnia? Try these remedies...

 Do you have problems falling asleep or do you wake up in the middle of the night and find it difficult to fall back to sleep?
 Maybe you tend to wake up in the morning after at least seven hours of sleep without feeling fully rested?
 These are all signs of having insomnia or sleeping difficulties.

-For some people, insomnia is a symptom of underlying factors like a physical health condition, the use of medications, overconsumption of alcohol or other recreational drugs, psychological problems like stress or trauma.
-While for others, there is no obvious physical or psychological cause for insomnia and can simply be an inability to feel tired or relax.
+For some, insomnia is a symptom of underlying factors like a physical health condition, the use of medications, overconsumption of alcohol or other recreational drugs, psychological problems like stress or trauma.
+While for others, there is no obvious physical or psychological cause for insomnia and it can simply be an inability to feel tired or relax.
 It is quite often accompanied by a feeling of anxiety, nervousness, depression or fear.